Cat and Dog Teeth Cleaning

 Taking care of your pet’s teeth at home is paramount to keeping them plaque-free between professional cleanings.
 You can brush your pet’s teeth daily, switch them to a dental-friendly diet, and try other care products we offer at our hospital.
 Just ask for recommendations, and we’ll be more than happy to help you.

-Knowing If Your Pet Has Oral Pain
+Signs Your Pet Has Oral Pain

 Our animal companions do not respond to pain the way we do.
 Since pain is just one sign of oral infection, it’s important to recognize when there’s a problem.
 Other signs include: